gammalib/gammalib/doc/source/user_manual/modules/cta.rst

 Overview
 ^^^^^^^^

-The CTA specific instrument response is described by the :doxy:`GCTAResponse` class (see :ref:`sec_response` for a general description of response handling in GammaLib).
+The CTA specific instrument response is described by the :doxy:`GCTAResponseIrf` class (see :ref:`sec_response` for a general description of response handling in GammaLib).
 The CTA response is factorised into the effective area :math:`A_{\rm eff}(d, p, E, t)` (units :math:`cm^2`), the point spread function :math:`PSF(p' | d, p, E, t)`,